sibeshkar/sibeshkar.github.io/content/notes/alien.md

 A good way to determine what the first thinking machine will look like is to think about what it will need to do to adapt and survive on an alien planet.

-An 'alien planet' is any new environment - the deep sea mariana trench was alien to him, yet James Cameron, an evolved primate with land-based mammalian training, could engineer his way down to it.
+An 'alien planet' is any new environment - the deep sea Mariana Trench was alien to him, yet James Cameron, an evolved primate with land-based mammalian training, could engineer his way down to it.

 At the extremes, one may think of a yet undiscovered planet that exists in no internet corpus of today.
 Something right out of Netflix's Alien Worlds.